Keith Ziebell

 Keith Percy Ziebell (born 26 July 1942) is a former Australian cricketer.
 He was a right-handed batsman and right-arm medium bowler.
 He played 9 first-class cricket matches for Queensland between 1965 and 1967, scoring 506 runs and taking 2 wickets.

+The high point of Ziebell's first-class career came in the Sheffield Shield match against Victoria at the Melbourne Cricket Ground in December 1966.
+Queensland followed on 427 runs in arrears, but Ziebell, going to the wicket in the second innings late on the third day with the score at 3 for 152, took part in five successive partnerships of more than 50 to give Queensland the lead when the match ended in a draw.
+He batted throughout the fourth day and scored 212 not out.